Center for Advanced Theological Studies

 - Sympathetic and respectful understanding of positions held by diverse scholars

-- Applicants must have an MDiv or equivalent, or an MA similar to Fuller’s MA in Theology with a Biblical studies emphasis, from an institution accredited by the Association of Theological Schools, with an overall GPA of at least 3.5 on a 4.0 scale.
+- Applicants must have an MDiv or equivalent, or an MA with a strong emphasis in Biblical studies, from an institution accredited by the Association of Theological Schools, with an overall GPA of at least 3.5 on a 4.0 scale.

 - Applicants must have taken the Graduate Record Examination within five years preceding the date of application.
 Preference is given to those whose verbal score is in excess of 160 and analytical writing score in excess of 5.